We may earn money or products from the companies mentioned in this post.

 John’s slideshow words:

-Seeing the achievement of hundreds of people throughout the world is thrilling.
+Seeing the achievements of hundreds of people throughout the world is thrilling.

-I think it odd that four of the photographs are of young children.
+I find it odd that four of the photographs are of young children.

 Maybe that was a mistake.

-John may have requested an intern to produce a student college.
+John may have requested an intern to produce a student college report.

-Seeing John’s successful pupils with small children changed my mind.
+Seeing John’s successful students with small children changed my mind.

 John Crestani suggests telling friends and family about his training even if you haven’t taken it.

-John promises video viewers they can make money online by marketing his instruction.
+John promises video viewers they can make money online by marketing his instructions.

 “Post a free training invitation.”
-Say, “Here’s a free online money-making training.”
+Say, “Here’s free online money-making training.”
 See it.'”